Unboxing LLMs > loading...

 NF4 4 25% Manageable

-Research shows that for LLMs, NF4 quantization maintains model quality remarkably well despite the aggressive compression.
+Crucially, empirical results show that for LLMs, NF4 quantization maintains model performance surprisingly well, despite the drastic compression.
+The information loss is tolerable.

 Double Quantization: Compressing the Compression

-1. Primary quantization: Convert model weights from FP16/32 to 4-bit
+1. Primary Quantization: Convert the main model weights from FP16/32 down to 4-bit NF4.

-2. Secondary quantization: Quantize the resulting scaling factors to 8-bit
+2. Secondary Quantization: Quantize the resulting FP16 scaling factors (and potentially zero-points) down to 8-bit.

 The Paged Optimizer: Virtual Memory for Training